 Then just a few counter-comments for the manifesto statements:

-- “Shale is clearer than coal” – Alas not.
+- “Shale is cleaner than coal” – Alas not.
 It’s all about the leaks.
 Methane is much much worse for the environment.
 Link here and here

 - “Maintain public confidence in the process” – there is no public confidence, so they need to build it, not maintain it.